randofan/MyCalendar/reports/week10.md

 ## Saket
 ### Old Goals
-1.
+1. Finish writing tests
+2. finish user documentation
+3. finish commenting code
+4. get ready for final release.
 ### Issues
-- What you did:
+- What you did: finished up documentation, added tests, and prepared application for final release
-- What worked:
+- What worked: working with the entire group to wrap up the project
-- What you learned:
+- What you learned: comunincation is very helpful for group work and teamwork makes the dreamwork
-- Where you had trouble:
+- Where you had trouble: no troubles.
+Everything worked well
 ### New Goals
-1.
+1. R-E-L-A-X!

 ## Trinity
 ### Old Goals